 - Accommodation, transport, catering or leisure services supplied on a specific date or period

 The following information must be made available to the consumer before they buy.
-In other words, this should be clearly spelled out on your website, and the consumer should have clear direction as to where to find this information on your website.
-If you do not make this information available prior to purchase, your distance contract may be unenforceable:
+This should be clearly spelled out on your website, and the consumer should have clear direction as to where to find this information on your website.
+If you do not make this information available prior to purchase, your distance contract may be unenforceable.
+Most online stores provide this information by having clear links to the following pages on their website: Terms & Conditions, Shipping and Refunds Policy.

 - Your name and geographical address

-If the consumer is to pay for the goods/services before receiving them, the supplier must provide a full geographic address. - Your phone, fax and email address so that the customer can easily make contact with you
+A full geographical address must be provided wherever the consumer pays for goods/services before receiving them - Your phone and email address so that the customer can easily make contact with you

 - Description of goods/services